-- 17.13.1 It is Council policy to recognise and support the vital contribution that permanent employees who are members of Local Emergency Services organisations and to ensure they are not disadvantaged. - 17.13.2 Council provides leave to active members for the purposes of providing volunteer support during periods of declared natural disasters and/or events declared under Section 44 of the Rural Fires Act within the Port Stephens area. - 17.13.3 Any employee seeking leave in accordance with this policy will submit a leave application form to their manager/supervisor.
-All applications must have supporting documentation, which shows they are required to fulfil service commitments.
+- 17.16.1 It is Council policy to recognise and support the vital contribution that permanent employees who are members of Local Emergency Services organisations and to ensure they are not disadvantaged. - 17.16.2 Council provides leave to active members for the purposes of providing volunteer support during periods of declared natural disasters and/or events declared under Section 44 of the Rural Fires Act 1997 (NSW) within the Port Stephens Local Government Area. - 17.16.3 Any employee seeking leave in accordance with this policy must submit a leave application for approval by their supervisor and forward it to payroll for processing.
+All applications must have supporting documentation, which shows they are required to fulfil service commitments. - 17.16.4 Approval for such leave will be at the discretion of a member of the Senior Leadership Team or by delegated authority.
+Approval can be withheld if the employee's absence will cause exceptional inconvenience or jeopardise the safety of other employees or members of the public. - 17.16.5 Employees should advise Council of their membership(s) of any emergency services organisation, preferably at commencement of employment or upon becoming a member of any emergency services organisation(s).
+Employees should, wherever possible, seek approval to take leave before commencing leave.
+If proof of attendance at an emergency can be obtained, the employee should provide it to Council. - 17.16.6 The period of leave which is allowable will be at Council's discretion and will vary according to the circumstances of each case.
+In the case of a declared emergency, it should not continue past the date the declaration is revoked. - 17.16.7 Employees required to take emergency services leave will be paid at the ordinary rate of pay.
+If an employee receives any payment from the emergency services authority, this amount is to be deducted from their usual wages and salary.

-- 17.13.4 Approval for such leave will be at the discretion of the General Manager or by delegated authority.
-Approval can be withheld if the employee's absence will cause exceptional inconvenience or jeopardise the safety of other employees or members of the public. - 17.13.5 The employee should advise the employer of his/her membership of any emergency services organisations, preferably at the time of employment.
-The employee should, wherever possible, seek approval to take leave before commencing leave.
-If proof of attendance at an emergency can be obtained, the employee should provide it to the employer. - 17.13.6 The period of leave which is allowable will be at the employer's discretion and will vary according to the circumstances of each case.
-In the case of a declared emergency, it should not continue past the date the declaration is revoked. - 17.13.7 Employees required to take emergency services leave will be paid at the ordinary rate of pay.
-If an employee receives any payment from the emergency services authority, this amount is to be deducted from their usual wages and salary. - 17.13.8 Employees required to assist in the fighting of fires or other activities deemed dangerous to their health may be required to provide Council with a medical certificate advising they are fit to resume duties prior to them returning to work. - 17.13.9 An employee's contract of service will continue uninterrupted during the leave period. - 17.13.10 Emergency services leave cannot be taken during a period of annual or long service leave or rostered days off. - 17.13.11 Council may elect to temporarily replace the employee for the period of leave, but the employee is entitled to his/her job back upon return from leave. - 17.14 Defence Force Reserve Leave
+- 17.16.8 Employees required to assist in the fighting of fires or other activities deemed dangerous to their health may be required to provide Council with a medical certificate advising they are fit to resume duties prior to them returning to work. - 17.16.9 An employee's contract of service will continue uninterrupted during the leave period. - 17.16.10 Emergency services leave cannot be taken during a period of annual or long service leave or rostered days off. - 17.16.11 Council may elect to temporarily replace the employee for the period of leave, but the employee is entitled to their job back upon return from leave.

+17.17 Defence Force Reserve Leave

-Council's permanent employees who are Defence Force reservists may be entitled to take two weeks of unpaid leave each year to undergo training.
-Council may permit you to take a longer period of leave.
+Permanent employees who are Defence Force Reservists maybe entitled to take two weeks of unpaid leave each year to undergo training.
+Council may permit employees to take a longer period of leave.